nhs-t10/autoauto-documentation/md/bytecode.md

 |`loadconst(1)`|Although there are two items on the stack, there is only 1 named argument.|
 |`callfunction`|

-Named arguments override positional ones, so the value for `a` would be `apple`.
+Named arguments override positional ones, so the value for `a` would be `"bapple"`.
 However, the `callfunction` bytecode doesn't need to know the argument-names of its function-- resolving which ones overlap is left to the runtime.

 After execution, this pushes `fn`'s return value onto the stack.